DRAWING

 Extinct, 2010

-While in Argentina, I was in awe of the smell and sight of roasted beef and bone.
-I urgently wanted, even needed to communicate my experience.
+While in Argentina, I often encountered the smell and sight of roasted beef and bone.
 I had brought with me paper and a brush, but no paint.
-Espresso coffee – earthy, rich, many-hued – struck me as well suited to the sensuous richness of the imagery.
-Through these images, and this technique I am examining our perception of animals, and my growing dissonance with both the desire for and revulsion against the consumption of flesh.
+Espresso coffee – earthy, rich, many-hued – was well suited to the sensuous richness of the imagery.

 PENCIL ON PAPER